angolo40/WazuhMikrotik/README.md

 # WazuhMikrotik
+- Wazuh decoders for mikrotik
-Script for monitoring Wireguard peers login/logout and send data to wazuh syslog server
+- Script for monitoring Wireguard peers login/logout

+Tested on RouterOS 7.12 and Wazuh 4.7.1

 ## Steps
 - Configure Wazuh manager to receive Syslog messages: